 - Dietary factors that increase blood pressure include excessive sodium and insufficient potassium intake, overweight and obesity, and excess alcohol consumption.

-- 36 percent of American adults have prehypertension—blood pressure numbers that are higher than normal, but not yet in the hypertension range.16
+- 36 percent of American adults have prehypertension—blood pressure numbers that are higher than normal, but not yet in the hypertension range.

-- Almost one in two men and women—approximately 41 percent of the population—will be diagnosed with cancer during their lifetime.19
+- Almost one in two men and women—approximately 41 percent of the population—will be diagnosed with cancer during their lifetime.

 - Dietary factors are associated with risk of some types of cancer, including breast (post-menopausal), endometrial, colon, kidney, mouth, pharynx, larynx, and esophagus.

-- One out of every two women and one in four men ages 50 years and older will have an osteoporosis-related fracture in their lifetime.20
+- One out of every two women and one in four men ages 50 years and older will have an osteoporosis-related fracture in their lifetime.

 A RoadMap to the Dietary Guidelines For Americans, 2010

-Dietary Guidelines for Americans, 2010 consists of six chapters.
-This first chapter introduces the document and provides information on background and purpose.
-The next five chapters correspond to major themes that emerged from the 2010 DGAC’s review of the evidence, and Chapters 2 through 5 provide recommendations with supporting evidence and explanations.
+Dietary Guidelines for Americans, 2010 consists of five pages in this chapter.
+This first page introduces the document and provides information on background and purpose.
+The next four pages correspond to major themes that emerged from the 2010 DGAC’s review of the evidence, with recommendations with supporting evidence and explanations.
 These recommendations are based on a preponderance of the scientific evidence for nutritional factors that are important for promoting health and lowering risk of diet-related chronic disease.
 Quantitative recommendations always refer to individual intake or amount rather than population average intake, unless otherwise noted.

-- chapter 3: foods and food components to reduce focuses on several dietary components that Americans generally consume in excess compared to recommendations.
+- Foods and Food Components to Reduce focuses on several dietary components that Americans generally consume in excess compared to recommendations.
 These include sodium, solid fats (major sources of saturated fats and trans fats), cholesterol, added sugars, refined grains, and for some Americans, alcohol.
 The chapter explains that reducing foods and beverages that contain relatively high amounts of these dietary components and replacing them with foods and beverages that provide substantial amounts of nutrients and relatively few calories would improve the health of Americans.

-- chapter 4: foods and nutrients to increase focuses on the nutritious foods that are recommended for nutrient adequacy, disease prevention, and overall good health.
-These include vegetables; fruits; whole grains; fat-free or low-fat milk and milk products;22 protein foods, including seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds; and oils.
+- Foods and Nutrients to Increase focuses on the nutritious foods that are recommended for nutrient adequacy, disease prevention, and overall good health.
+These include vegetables; fruits; whole grains; fat-free or low-fat milk and milk products; protein foods, including seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds; and oils.
 Additionally, nutrients of public health concern, including potassium, dietary fiber, calcium, and vitamin D, are discussed.

-- chapter 5: Building healthy eating Patterns shows how the recommendations and principles described in earlier chapters can be combined into a healthy overall eating pattern.
+- Building Healthy Eating Patterns shows how the recommendations and principles described in earlier chapters can be combined into a healthy overall eating pattern.
 The USDA Food Patterns and DASH Eating Plan are healthy eating patterns that provide flexible templates allowing all Americans to stay within their calorie limits, meet their nutrient needs, and reduce chronic disease risk.

 Key Terms to Know